iiiir/gatk_varcall/README.md

 ##### 3a. manually run for chromosome 1, merge gvcfs into 30 sample batches and joint genotyping all
 $ run_joint_from_gvcf.py -c 30 -v 1.chr1.g.vcf.gz 2.chr1.g.vcf.gz -o chr1.gt.vcf.gz -O folder -t chr1.merge -T chr1 -j jobs.sjm
 $ sjm jobs.sjm

 ** note **
 - merging gvcf would require LARGE RAM and will be slow especially >100 samples

 ##### 3b. modify gatk_varcall/scripts/setup_joint_gt.sh

 ### recommanded changes
-1. Add the following line to your .bashrc (especially you frequently switch between b37 and b38):
+Add the following line to your .bashrc (especially you frequently switch between b37 and b38):
 export PS1='[\h \[\e[0;36m\]$ref_build\[\e[0m\] \W]\[\e[0;91m\]\$\[\e[0m\] '

 This will tell in the command line that:
 a) gatk_varcall is loaded and
 b) the genome build version

+### understand ID and SM in RG tag
+ID:
+- ID is taged for each read in teh BAM
+- ID do not need to carry any meaning as it is used as uniq key.
+- Can be used to distinguish the reads from different experiments. for example if your initial sequencing
+does not have enough coverage, and a topoff was done to get more reads.
+ID could be "NA12878" and "NA12878-topoff" to distinguish every reads.

+SM:
+- Every BAM is encouraged to have one SM tag, unless in rare scenario you need to merge numtiple samples together.
+- SM is used by GATK as sample name in variant call step (write to VCF file). if there are multiple SM tag in a BAM GATK HC caller (gvcf mode) would be confused.
+- SM can be identical to ID for one sample, one experiemnts cases.

 ### Acknowledgement
 This pipeline is built based on hugeseq, but does variant call only